Nikos25K/RLFAP/README.md

 ## Heuristic used:
 **dom/wdeg**
 The dom/wdeg heuristic is a conflict-directed variable ordering heuristic. <br>
+This heuristic aims to first explore the most "promising" branches of the search space. <br>
+Given an assignment and a CSP instance, it computes and returns the variable with the smallest ratio of domain size to weighted degree.
 The heuristic it is used in all of the above methods because of its efficiency. <br>
 It takes some seconds only for searching, while without it, it would take a big amount of time for the search to be completed due to the difficulty of the instances.